 I was about fifteen minutes into my nap when I heard the announcement: “Polar bear.
 Port beam.
 One hundred yards.
 Huge.”

 I paused to consider: Would this be worth losing some of the only precious moments of sleep I could steal before I had to return to the lab?
 But it didn’t take long to decide.
-I extracted myself from my bunk aboard the Coast Guard icebreaker Healy and—slowly, to avoid hitting my head again—I threw on as many wool layers as I could find.
+I extracted myself from my bunk aboard the Coast Guard icebreaker Healy and—slowly, to avoid hitting my head again—and threw on as many wool layers as I could find.
 Was my camera in my room, or in the lab?
 The lab, I decided, and made my way there, begrudgingly getting in my daily arm workout as I opened and closed each of the ship’s heavy metal watertight doors in my path.

 By the time I got outside, the deck was crowded with spectators, scientists and crew alike.
 The polar bear did not disappoint.
 She cautiously investigated the ship for the better part of an hour, sniffing the air and rolling around on the ice, before ambling off toward the white horizon.
 Now I was definitely too excited to go back to sleep.